KaungKZ/vite-react-tailwind-sass_starter/README.md

 # ABOUT

 This project will provide the basic setup for a scalabe React App.
-It includes:- [Vite](https://vitejs.dev/) for increadibly fast and lean development, [TailwindCSS](https://tailwindcss.com/) for beautiful and easy styling and [SASS](https://sass-lang.com/) as a CSS preprocessor
+It includes: [Vite](https://vitejs.dev/) for increadibly fast and lean development, [TailwindCSS (V3)](https://tailwindcss.com/) for beautiful and easy styling and [SASS](https://sass-lang.com/) as a CSS preprocessor

 <br/>